Frank Fletcher Jr. inducted into the Walton Business Hall of Fame at the University of Arkansas.

 • Frank's family includes his high school sweetheart/wife Judy, Two Children, Chris & Jerilynn and three grandchildren, Jacob, Sam & Adam.

-• Frank Fletcher and his family own several race horses.
-All are named after his dog, Rocket.
+• Frank Fletcher and his family own and breed race horses.
+All colts are named after his dog, Rocket and fillies are Rockette.

 • Frank Fletcher is a fraternity brother of Cowboy's owner Jerry Jones and is still close friends with him today.